ayust/alpha-guide/content/reference/rookie-faq.md

 still having accuracy trouble, try using Keep At Range instead of Orbit.

 #### What does 'a module has run out of charges' mean?
-One of your modules that requires ammunition (usually, your guns/launchers) has run out of loaded ammo in its magazine.
-It'll automatically reload from your cargo hold.
+Your weapons probably need to be loaded with ammunition.
+Right-click your weapon, click "Show Info", and see "Used With" for ammo types you can use.
-To manually reload an empty module, click-and-drag ammo to its icon, or right-click its icon on your HUD and select the appropriate ammo type.
+Once you have some in your cargo hold, click-and-drag it over your gun's icon, or while in space, right-click the gun's icon in your HUD and select the ammo type to load